 Practical details –

-Hours: 21 hours on average per week (91 contracted hours monthly), mostly worked in the daytimes, Tuesday – Sunday, alternating weekends and with flexibility both given and expected.
+Hours: We estimate the role will be around 21 hours on average per week (91 contracted hours monthly), mostly worked in the daytimes, Tuesday – Sunday, alternating weekends and with flexibility both given and expected.
+The final hours will depend on availability of the successful candidate and additional hours are available to cover other members of the team.

 £8.25 per hour plus meals on shift and staff discount.

 The role involves working with our team of volunteers, usually unsupervised.
-You will be opening the building quite often and working on your own at times.
+You will be opening the building quite often and working on your own at times including at night.

-Training new volunteers, food ordering, menu planning and basic admin and record keeping duties will be included in the role.
+Training new volunteers, ordering, menu planning and basic admin, collective rota mangement for the paid crew and record keeping duties will be included in the role.

 We are near public transport links and cycle routes.